 OnePlus rolled out Dash Charge back in 2016 with the OnePlus 3 and 3T, with the 20W charging standard allowing devices like the OnePlus 6T to go from zero to 60% charge in just 35 minutes.
 Starting from the OnePlus 6T McLaren Edition, however, OnePlus has switched to the Warp Charge moniker while offering even faster charging speeds.

 While you'll find other fast charging standards on the best Android phones, the advantage with OnePlus' implementation is that it doesn't overheat your phone.
 That's because most of the charging circuitry is offloaded onto the wall unit.
 Warp Charge is based on OPPO's Super VOOC charging standard, and is different from the majority of quick charging options available today.
 Here's what you need to know about Warp Charge 65T and the latest Warp Charge 50 Wireless.

 A standard smartphone battery is highly reactive, which is why phone companies have several safeguards built into the charging circuitry.
 Lithium-Ion batteries are able to take in more power initially, tapering out as the charge builds.
 It is on this principle that fast charging works.

 Qualcomm's Quick Charge technology delivers a higher voltage to the battery to expedite charging time.
-Quick Charge 4.0 is fully compliant with the USB-C Power Delivery (PD) spec, and is 20% faster and up to 30% more efficient than Quick Charge 3.0.
-Qualcomm has introduced a power management algorithm called Intelligent Negotiation for Optimum Voltage (INOV) to ensure better temperature regulation, along with safeguards to protect against overheating and overcharging.
+Quick Charge 4.0+ is fully compliant with the USB-C Power Delivery (PD) spec, and is 20% faster and up to 30% more efficient than Quick Charge 3.0.
+Qualcomm's power management algorithm called Intelligent Negotiation for Optimum Voltage (INOV) ensures better temperature regulation, along with safeguards to protect against overheating and overcharging.